+Vegan Middle Eastern food is full of flavor and really fun to make!
 I am in a ‘bake’ super zone presently – every cell of my body tells me to create bakes, to fuse, to go with my creative instinct – which I have to say is working overtime – and I can barely keep up with it.
-Now, I have created a most wondrous bake – after tasting it, I was lost for words!
+Now, I have created a most wondrous vegan bake – after tasting it, I was lost for words!
 I merged the flavors of the Middle East with a touch of Greek and Turkish, and I simply couldn't believe the taste of this.
-You are going to love it!
-For best results, make, bake, and also share with non-vegans!
+You are going to love this vegan bake!
+For best results, make, bake, and share with non-vegans!
+Who doesn't love vegan Middle Eastern food?

 - 2 Tbsp (30 ML) olive oil